Your cookie preferences

 • You can make international payments with no extra fees (the bank receiving the payment may still apply charges).
 There's also no charge for making CHAPS payments from this account.

-• It’s free to use your Santander Edge Up debit card outside the UK – learn more in the ‘Travel’ section below.
+• No Santander fees for using your Santander Edge Up debit card to withdraw cash and make payments outside the UK in the local currency.

 Eligibility